Skip to main content

 Armik Mirzayan

 An introduction to the study of language relationships and linguistic structures.
 Topics covered the basic elements of grammatical description; genetic, areal, and typological relationships among languages; a survey of the world's major language groupings and the notable structures and grammatical categories they exhibit; and the issue of language endangerment.
-Linguistics Elective.
-Prerequisite: One year of a foreign language or permission of instructor.
-Fulfills Cognitive Science Linguistics Area requirement.
+Prerequisite: One year study of a world language or permission of instructor.

 Janay Crabtree